cloudfoundry/cli/plugin_examples/README.md

 A single plugin binary can have more than one command, and each command can have it's own help text defined.
 For an example of multi-comamnd plugins, see the [multiple commands example](https://github.com/cloudfoundry/cli/blob/master/plugin_examples/multiple_commands.go)

+### Cleaning up upon uninstalling

+When a user calls the `cf uninstall-plugin` command, CLI notifies the plugin via a call with 'CLI-MESSAGE-UNINSTALL' as the first item in `[]args` from within the plugin's `Run(...)` method.

 ## Compiling Plugin Source Code

 The cf CLI requires an executable file to install the plugin.
 You must compile the source code with the `go build` command before distributing the plugin, or instruct your users to compile the plugin source code before